-- Ensure that all cut lengths are square and free from burrs. - Ensure that the flue and seals are not damaged. - The flue is sealed when assembled correctly, the components are pushed fully home and secured. - The flue is set at an angle of 3° or 52mm per metre length. - Support the flue at approximately one metre intervals and at a • change of direction, use suitable brackets and fittings (flue bracket 100mm part number: 7716191177, flue brackets 100mm x 6 part number: 7 716 191 178, flue bracket 125mm part number: 7 716 191 179)
+- · Ensure that all cut lengths are square and free from burrs. - The flue is sealed when assembled correctly and the components are pushed fully home and secured by the screws provided. - The flue is set at an angle of 3° or 52mm per metre length.